malicedShade/dictionaryMaker/README.md

 entries "kicking", "kicks", etc.
 The Addendums TextView is where I write the endings and click the 'Insert' button.
-The app scans the file to see if the root plus the root and the endings already exist in the file.
+The app scans the file to see if the root plus the endings already exist in the file.
 If they don't, those entries are automatically created and they get added to the root words Search Terms TextView, updating the XML.